dblotsky/stringfuzz/README.md

 Description
 ===========

-A collection of tools to manipulate and generate SMT-LIB 2.x problems.
-There are three main tools:
+A collection of tools to manipulate and generate SMT-LIB 2.x problem instances.
+There are four main tools:

-- `stringfuzzg` to generate new problems
+- `stringfuzzg` to generate new instances
-- `stringfuzzx` to transform existing problems
+- `stringfuzzx` to transform existing instances
-- `stringstats` to measure properties of problems
+- `stringstats` to measure properties of instances
+- `stringmerge` to merge several instances into one

 Installing
 ==========